Maureen McCormick: 1975–2006: Other roles and personal struggles

 Following the cancellation of The Brady Bunch, McCormick spent years addicted to cocaine and quaaludes, which impeded her career.
 McCormick later stated that she sometimes traded sex for drugs during her early 20s.
 She flubbed an audition with Steven Spielberg for a part in Raiders of the Lost Ark (1981), arriving for the audition under the influence of cocaine and having not slept for three days.
 She developed a reputation in Hollywood for being unreliable, to the point that one producer threatened that she would never work as an actress again.
 She also dealt with bouts of depression and bulimia.

-Despite her struggles with addiction and depression, McCormick did appear in guest roles on numerous television series throughout the 1970s and 1980s, such as Happy Days, Donny & Marie, The Love Boat (as Lori Markham in S6 E11 "A Christmas Presence" 1982), Vega$, The Streets of San Francisco and Fantasy Island, along with supporting roles in The Idolmaker and B movies such as A Vacation in Hell (1979) and Skatetown, U.S.A.
+Despite her struggles with addiction and depression, McCormick did appear in guest roles on numerous television series throughout the 1970s and 1980s, such as Happy Days, Donny & Marie, The Love Boat, Vega$, The Streets of San Francisco and Fantasy Island, along with supporting roles in The Idolmaker and B movies such as A Vacation in Hell (1979) and Skatetown, U.S.A.
 (1979).
 McCormick later claimed she failed to get a role as a prostitute or heroin dealer for the movie Midnight Express because she continued to be identified with her Brady Bunch role.
 She reprised her role as Marcia Brady on the short-lived series The Brady Bunch Hour from 1976 to 1977, and The Brady Brides in 1981, which was spun off from the movie The Brady Girls Get Married (1981).
 McCormick portrayed Wendy Darling in a touring stage production of Peter Pan, beginning in 1983.

 McCormick married Michael Cummings on March 16, 1985.
 Shortly after getting married, McCormick went through a series of interventions, stints in rehabilitation, and experimental therapies.
 She was treated by psychologist Eugene Landy, and later claimed that his brand of psychopharmacology, for which he eventually lost his medical license, worsened her addictions because he prescribed her so many medications.
 She began to get sober after marrying, but she still suffered from depression and paranoia, and once threatened to jump from a balcony in front of her husband.
-She and her husband were at first wary of medication, but McCormick was treated with antidepressant medication such as Prozac beginning in the 1990s.
+She and her husband were at first wary of medication, but McCormick was treated with antidepressants such as Prozac beginning in the 1990s.
 McCormick also said that she was helped by her friendships with former Brady Bunch cast members.